Opportunities to Participate in the Social Innovation Fund

 A key aspect of the Social Innovation Fund is its emphasis on partnerships and collaborations to advance community solutions.
 There are multiple opportunities to get involved in the Social Innovation Fund including:

-- As an intermediary organization interested in applying to the Social Innovation Fund for resources to invest in promising nonprofit organizations;
+- As a grantmaking intermediary organization interested in applying for Social Innovation Fund grant competitions to invest in promising nonprofit organizations;

 - As a qualified individual interested in serving as an expert reviewer for future grant competitions;

-- As a nonprofit organization interested in applying to grantees of the Social Innovation Fund for resources to expand their work and impact in local communities; and
+- As a nonprofit organization interested in applying for competitions held by grantees of the Social Innovation Fund in order to expand impact in local communities; and/or

-- As a donor or partners interested in making a financial contribution to support either grantees of the Social Innovation Fund or their subgrantees.
+- As a donor or partner interested in making a financial contribution to support either grantees of the Social Innovation Fund or subgrantees.

 Organizations interested in participating as intermediaries are encouraged to apply for competitions in future years.
 Prospective applicants are encouraged to view materials from the previous competitions to better understand the Social Innovation Fund and whether their organization may qualify as a Social Innovation Fund intermediary.
 These materials include applications from all organizations awarded grants and executive summaries of all proposals submitted by applicants.

-To become a Reviewer for the 2015 SIF Grant Application Review, please review and submit the the following documents:
+To become a Reviewer for the 2016 SIF Classic Grant Competition please review the flyer below and submit your resume to PeerReviews@cns.gov.